simonprickett/microcrate/README.md

 The driver uses SSL by default.

-If you're running CrateDB locally (with Docker for example), connect like this:
+If you're running CrateDB on your workstation (with Docker for example, by using `docker run --rm -it --publish=4200:4200 crate`), connect like
+this:

 ```python
 crate = cratedb.CrateDB(